-Costa Rica is well-known for its incredibly diverse wildlife, but there’s one species in particular that catches our attention… no other animal in the country has seemed to reach such dizzying heights of icon status as this adorable animal and tourists on the way there are desperate to know the answer of where to see sloths in Costa Rica.
+Costa Rica is well-known for its incredibly diverse wildlife, but there are one species in particular that catches our attention… no other in the country has seemed to reach such dizzying heights of icon status as this adorable animal, and tourists on the way there are desperate to know the answer of where to see sloths in Costa Rica.

-In this article I will teach you the 2 different types of sloths to look out for in Costa Rica, educate you on your chances of seeing them, tell you where you can see them and what to expect, so that you can pick out which places speak to you.
+In this article, I will teach you the 2 different types of sloths to look out for in Costa Rica, educate you on your chances of seeing them, and tell you where you can see them and what to expect so that you can pick out which places speak to you.

 While some exotic animals are celebrated for their size, scariness or majestic nature, sloths are revered for their seeming laziness and never to rush attitude.
 Even the Spanish word for a sloth, “perezoso” is quite simply the same as it is for the word “lazy.”

-However, you are much more likely to see a spontaneous sloth in the Caribbean Coast as opposed to the Pacific Coast, which tends to be a little too dry for the sloth’s liking.
+You are much more likely to see a spontaneous sloth in Costa Rica on the Caribbean Coast as opposed to the Pacific Coast, which tends to be a little too dry for the sloth’s liking.

 I saw sloths hanging outside of lodges that I stayed at along the Caribbean coastline in Tortuguero and Puerto Viejo, (mostly in trees) and even a few on the side of the road considering a brave saunter to the other side.

-If you are really emotionally involved in seeing a sloth in the wild then your best bet is to visit a national park and as mentioned earlier, you have a much better chance seeing them from the Caribbean side.
+If you are really emotionally involved in seeing a sloth in the wild then your best bet is to visit a national park in this region park with a guide.

 The exception to this rule is that the more south you go on the pacific side, the more chance you have of seeing sloths and other interesting Costa Rican wildlife due to favourable all-year round weather conditions for them.

-Here are the most well-known national parks in Costa Rica from both the Caribbean and pacific side for seeing sloths in the wild, including the usual important travel logistics.
+Here are four well-known national parks in Costa Rica from the Caribbean side for seeing sloths in the wild, including the usual important travel logistics.

 1. Cahuita National Park

-If you’re beating the well-travelled Costa Rica trail then the chances are you’ll end up in Cahuita town, a sleepy but charming place in Limon Province, by the border of Panama.
+If you’re beating the well-travelled Costa Rica trail, you’ll end up in Cahuita town, a sleepy but charming place in Limon Province, by the border of Panama.

 The district boasts a decent percentage of the country’s natural beauty, so it’s no surprise that there is a cherished national park in this area.
 There are decent chances of seeing a sloth in Cahuita National Park, I saw 4 two-toed sloths during my half-day there although they also have three-toed sloths living there.

-- It’s free entry (donation is an option)
+- It’s free entry (a donation is an option)

 - It’s the most easily accessible national park in Costa Rica (town to national park travel is easy-peasy)